ayushi-3536/ayushi-3536/README.md

 They say that necessity is the mother of invention.
 And for me, the challenge of training multi-modal models with limited supervision is the key to the revolution in AI.
 I believe in teaching algorithms to interpret data from diverse modalities, and striving to make them as close to human cognition as possible. 🎨

-🛠️ Join Me on this Incredible Journey
+🛠️ Join Me on this journey

 The road to creating AI that thinks and sees like a human is long, winding, and full of surprises.
 Let's embark on this incredible journey together!
 Connect with me on <a href="https://www.linkedin.com/in/ayushi-sharma-599a1812a/"><img src="https://raw.githubusercontent.com/yushi1007/yushi1007/main/images/linkedin.svg" alt="Yu Shi | LinkedIn" width="16px"/></a>, and let's make the digital world more creative, more human, and more extraordinary. 👨‍💻👩‍💻 🎨✨